Nomifactory/Guides/guides/PlayingOnDev.md

 `minecraft/save` directory | Single Player worlds
 `minecraft/resourcepacks` directory | Resource Packs
 `minecraft/options.txt` | Minecraft settings like keybinds, selected resource packs, video options, etc.
-`minecraft/journeymap` directory | Journeymap waypoints
-`minecraft/config/jei/bookmarks.ini` | JEI Bookmarks
+`minecraft/journeymap` directory | Journeymap waypoints and map data `minecraft/config/jei/bookmarks.ini` | JEI Bookmarks

 To automate this process, feel free to use one of the migration scripts provided by this project: [Omnifactory-Migrator](https://github.com/capSAR273/omnifactory-migrator).
 Note this is a community member's project and is not officially supported by the Omnifactory team.
 If you find issues please report them on the migrator project [issues page](https://github.com/capSAR273/omnifactory-migrator/issues).